VerifyTests/Verify/docs/mdsource/scrubbers.source.md

 By default scrubber are executed in reverse order.
 So the most recent added method scrubber through to earliest added global scrubber.
 All scrubber APIs support a `ScrubberLocation location`.
 To execute a scrubber last use `ScrubberLocation.Last`.

 Scrubbers can be added multiple times to have them execute multiple times.
-This can be helpful when compoung multiple scrubbers together.
+This can be helpful when compounding multiple scrubbers together.